YechengChu/ACDemo/gallery.md

 - These images are from an older version of this app.
 - This version is also available [here](https://github.com/YechengChu/ACDemo/raw/master/ACDemo_old.apk).
-- :warning: Note that, in this older version, the quiz part has not been implemented yet!
+- :warning: Note that, in this older version, the quiz part :pencil: has not been implemented yet!

 <div align=center><img src="images/demo_img_old.png"/></div>